rocord01/indirecta-website/docs/FOSD/iComm/applications.md

 ---

 # 🏬 Applications

+## Core Apps
-Indirecta ships each iComm or communicator device with roughly 5 default applications, these applications are called core apps, similiar to GNOME Desktop Environment's Core and Circle apps.
+Indirecta ships each iComm or communicator device with roughly 6 default applications, these applications are called core apps, similiar to GNOME Desktop Environment's Core and Circle apps.
-This article aims to describe best all the core applications.
+This section aims to describe best all the core applications.
-More complex core applications like the Radiocomm app can have their own article.
+More complex core applications like the Radiocomm app can have their own page.

 # 🛰️ Radiocomm `Radio`